florent-haffner/Datastream-Archiver/README.md

 3. Adding dependencies : `pip3 install -r requirements.txt`

 4. You need to have Twitter developer credentials.
-Replace the current consumer_key and secret_key by you own ;)
+Replace the .env credentials by you own ;)

 ## Using this bot